j0sepc0sta/Multi-Agent-Systems-Development-to-Control--the-LCAR-Manufacturing-Cell/README.md

 The development will be carried out using agent systems technology, specifically the JADE.

-In simplified terms, distributed software components will be designed and devel- oped to represent the existing physical components, particularly the FischertechnikTM production machines and the e IRB 1400 ABB Robot for handling.
+In simplified terms, distributed software components will be designed and developed to represent the existing physical components, particularly the Fischertechnik production machines and the e IRB 1400 ABB Robot for handling.

 The interactions between the various agents will also be designed to support